amitcs50n/new_incremental_load2026/README.md

 ---

-## How to recreate from scratch

-### Prerequisites

-- Azure subscription with: Data Factory, ADLS Gen2 storage account, Azure SQL DB, Key Vault, Databricks workspace
-- Snowflake account with SYSADMIN access
-- MySQL instance (local or cloud)

-### Setup steps

-1. **MySQL** — run `sql/mysql/01_create_mysql_schema.sql`.
-Populate with test data (a generator script exists locally; not committed).
-2. **Snowflake** — run scripts in `sql/snowflake/` in order.
-Creates `PHARMA_DB` with `RAW`, `CORE`, `METADATA` schemas plus the `pipeline_run_log` table.
-3. **Azure SQL** — create `pipeline_watermark_audit`, `pipeline_watermark_pending` (control plane).
-Schema not yet in this repo.
-4. **Key Vault** — store secrets: `sf-url`, `sf-user`, `sf-password`, `sf-account`, `storage-account-key`, `databricks-pat`.
-Names use dashes, not underscores.
-5. **Databricks** — create secret scope `snowflake` backed by Key Vault.
-Import notebook from `databricks/`.
-6. **ADF** — import pipeline artifacts.
-Update linked service connection strings for your resources.
-Publish.
-7. **Run** — Trigger Now from ADF.
-Verify with `SELECT * FROM PHARMA_DB.METADATA.pipeline_run_log ORDER BY start_time DESC`.

----

-## What I'd do next (honest limitations)

-A few items I deliberately didn't ship for portfolio scope:
+A few items I skipped:

 1. **Race condition in ADF watermark capture**. `GetMaxFromCopiedData` currently runs AFTER `CopyMySQLToADLS`.
 Rows arriving in MySQL between those two activities get lost on next run.
 The fix is to capture max watermark from MySQL BEFORE the copy starts.
 Documented; not yet refactored.

-2. **rows_inserted / rows_updated in log table are NULL**.
-The Snowflake Python connector exposes `cur.rowcount` per statement, but my `execute_snowflake_sql` helper discards it. ~30 min refactor to capture and propagate.

-3. **No least-privilege Snowflake role**.
+2. **No least-privilege Snowflake role**.
 Currently uses ACCOUNTADMIN for all pipeline operations.
 Production should use a custom role with USAGE on warehouse + ALTER/INSERT/UPDATE on specific tables only.

-4. **No hard-delete detection**.
-Watermark-based incremental can detect inserts and updates (any row with `updated_at > watermark`), but not deletions of rows whose `updated_at` never advanced.
-Production solution is either: (a) CDC via Debezium, (b) source-side trigger preventing hard deletes, (c) weekly reconciliation job.
+3. **No hard-delete detection**.
+Watermark-based incremental can detect inserts and updates (any row with `updated_at > watermark`), but not deletions of rows whose `updated_at` never advanced. solution is either: (a) source-side trigger preventing hard deletes, (b) weekly reconciliation job.

-5. **No ADF-side rows in `pipeline_run_log`**.
-Currently only Databricks activities write to the table; ADF's own activity runs (Copy, ForEach, Script) are observable via the ADF Monitor tab but aren't joined into the same log table.
-To unify, I'd add ADF Snowflake Script activities at pipeline start, after each Copy iteration, and at pipeline end.
-Roughly 1-2 hours of ADF work; deferred because the high-value compute-side logs (Databricks) are already captured.

-6. **SQL injection vector in logging helpers**.
-F-string interpolation in `log_failure` error messages is escaped, but `execute_snowflake_sql` doesn't support parameterized queries.
-Acceptable for this project (all values from controlled sources), would refactor to use cursor parameter binding in production.

----

-## Interview talking points

-If you're a hiring manager skimming this: the things I'd want to discuss in a screen are —

-- The two-phase commit pattern for watermark management
-- Why Snowflake for logs but Azure SQL for watermarks (control plane vs data plane / audit plane)
-- The SCD2 hash-based change detection (including `is_deleted` in the hash so soft-delete events trigger new versions)
-- The PySpark transformations and the row-count assertion pattern
-- The two bug stories above — both are real, both shaped my approach to defensive coding
-- The structured logging with cross-system traceability via ADF run_id

 **Built by [Amit Yadav](https://github.com/amitcs50n) — Data Engineer focused on Azure + Snowflake + Python production pipelines.**